Govern clinical risk across private hospitals, insurers, and the NHS

 - Any point where clinical responsibility, patient information, or care activity transfers between teams, organisations, or systems.
 Each handover creates risk unless explicitly governed.

-Map liability, responsibility, and risk across your network.
+Map liability, responsibility, and governance gaps across your hospital group.
+Assess your PHIN readiness.
 Bounded.
 Non-disruptive.
 No commitment required.